 Southern potato salad is sure to be a crowd favorite at your next barbecue.
 Tender red potatoes mixed with tangy mayo, hard boiled eggs, celery, pimentos, pickle relish and mustard.

 Is it really a backyard barbecue without potato salad?
 I rank it right up there with barbecue baked beans and plenty of citronella (citronella for the bugs, though.
 Not to eat).
-Whatever the main dish, roasted potato salad is always the perfect accompaniment.
+Whatever the main dish, Southern potato salad is always the perfect accompaniment.

 Choosing the Best Type of Potato